TomoLabs/yield/README.md

    3) Demonstrates a novel use case: Restaking as a Hook Primitive.

-   4) Proves LRTs can serve as programmable yield routers for Web3 economies.
+   4) Proves LRTs can act as programmable, composable yield routers directly inside AMM execution.

    5) Encourages new on-chain applications that monetize trading activity using restaking rewards.